-The Faculty of Arts English test seeks to determine the extent to which applicants, most of whom are English Language Learners (ELLs), can cope with the language demands of an English-medium university.
+The Faculty of Arts English test seeks to determine the extent to which applicants, most of whom are English Language Learners (see p.
+243), can cope with the language demands of an English-medium university.
 The purpose of the test is to facilitate the admission of students into the Faculty of Arts who would otherwise be denied admission, based on their matriculation examination results.

-In our respective capacities as teacher educator (Stein) and language testing specialist (Peirce), we have participated in the development of this English proficiency test, currently referred to as the "Exercise in English Language Usage."
-Pippa Stein is a White South African woman who has worked in English language teacher education at the pre-service and in-service level since 1980.
-She is based at Wits University, working at a pre-service level with secondary school teachers who intend to teach in multicultural, multilingual secondary school classrooms.
-Bonny Norton Peirce is a White woman who has worked in language education in South Africa, Canada, and the United States.
+In our respective capacities as teacher educator (Stein) and language testing specialist (Norton), we have participated in the development of this English proficiency test, currently referred to as the "Exercise in English Language Usage."
+Pippa Stein is a White South African woman who has worked in English language teacher education at the preservice and inservice level since 1980.
+She is based at Wits University, working at a preservice level with secondary school teachers who intend to teach in multicultural, multilingual secondary school classrooms.

+Bonny Norton, based at the University of British Columbia, Canada, is a White woman who has worked in language education in South Africa, Canada, and the United States.
 She received her training in language test development at the Educational Testing Service in Princeton, New Jersey, from 1984 to 1987, and was invited by the Faculty of Arts of Wits University in 1991 to help revise their English admissions test.
-Peirce is currently doing post-doctoral research in the Modern Language Centre, Ontario Institute for Studies in Education, Toronto, Canada.
 She spent several months in 1991, and again in 1993-1994, as a visiting scholar at Wits University.
-Peirce and Stein have mutual interests in assessment, literacy, and educational equity, and were both members of the Faculty of Arts Admissions Committee in 1991.
+Norton and Stein have mutual interests in assessment, literacy, and educa-